ZingZing001/ZingZing001/README.md

 # Hi there, I'm Johnson Zhang 👋

 ## 🚀 About Me
-I'm a second-year Software Engineering student at the University of Auckland, with a deep interest in cybersecurity and application development.
+I'm a second-year Software Engineering student at the University of Auckland, with a deep interest in AI/Machine Learning and application development.
 I'm skilled in Python, Java, C, and MATLAB, and passionate about applying my skills to solve real-world problems.

 ## 🎓 Education
 - **Bachelor of Engineering (Honours), Software Engineering**